ASelimK/soft-error-reliability-tinyml/README.md

 ### Index Terms
 _Soft-error reliability, embedded systems, TinyML, STM32._
 ### More information can be found in our paper:
-(Will be updated) ->
-Karakus, A.S., Goktas, O.B., Akgedik, S.,  Arslan S. "What is Soft Error Reliability Assessment of TinyML Algorithms on STM32 Microcontroller".
+Karakus, A.S., Goktas, O.B., Akgedik, S.,  Arslan S. "Soft Error Reliability Assessment of TinyML Algorithms on STM32 Microcontroller".
 UBMK (2024).

 ## Contact Information
 ### Advisor: